grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 But first, she felt like they all needed a bit of a break.
 At the breakfast table on the fourth day, while they were hovering without motors underwater with the _Gnat_ attached, Percy proposed some recreation.

 "Gentlemen.
 You know what?
 It's probably time we got some fucking exercise.
 How about a bicycle race tonight?"

+[//]: # (2021-09-26: Half-asleep this morning I suddenly had the terrible thought that the cargo hold was nowhere big enough for a bicycle race.
+Something someone had said to me at a picnic in the park last night about how they used to store food in cans on the floor of submarines and walk on them, slowly eating their floor level lower made me think that my whole sense of the cargo hold space might be wrong.
+It's a submarine, submarines are always cramped, tight spaces, right?
+Even with a cargo hold, maybe that space feels more like being in the trailer of a semi truck than the cavernous cleared factory floor where I had experienced a bicycle race like this myself.
+You _could_ do a bike race on small bikes in a semi trailer, but the fun would be pretty limited --- unless the truck were moving!
+Anyway, with this thought I was worried I might have to re-write whole sections of the book.
+I had dreamed up the cargo hold as this big, dark, dank, creepy underwater space.
+But maybe I needed to rewrite it to be a long space jam-filled with stuff, and it felt like that even when it was empty of cargo?
+And I would have to delete this lovely surreal underwater bicycle race scene --- which I am very fond of even though it might have to be cut in the end anyway.
+I got out of bed and re-examined my diagrams and reassured myself that my original sense of the space was alright.
+The _Prospect_ is a big sub.
+That makes sense, cargo subs would have evolved larger the way cargo ships on the surface have, and the cargo hold in it would feel like the cargo hold of a ship, not a semi trailer.
+The cargo hold isn't a quarter mile long like today's cargo ships might have, but its still a big empty space.
+This is a wonderful thing about an imaginative fictional work: visualizing a huge underwater cargo space that doesn't exist anywhere, but certainly _could_, and how it feels to be in that space, and the things that one could do with that space --- like a bike race.)

 Hemi nodded, but Shakes was deeply confused.
 "A bicycle race?
 Is that some kind of code for something Captain Percy?"